zebrium/ze-cli/README.md

 * `git clone https://github.com/zebrium/ze-cli.git`
 * move `bin/ze` to appropriate bin directory in your PATH
 ## Configuration
-No preconfiguration is required.
-All options can be specified as command line argumants.
+No configuration is required.
+All options can be specified as command line arguments.
 However, see **Setup** section below for information on configuring your .zerc file.
 ##### Setup
 For convenience, your API token and your Zebrium instance URL can be specified in your $HOME/.zerc file.